wallabyjs/console-ninja/README.md

 - [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VS Code extension.
 - [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) VS Code extension.

-We have designed Console Ninja in such a way that adding support for new tools is fast and easy, so please [let us know](https://github.com/wallabyjs/console-ninja/issues) what technologies you want to use Console Ninja with.
+We have designed Console Ninja in such a way that adding support for new tools is fast and easy, so please [let us know](https://github.com/wallabyjs/console-ninja/issues) if there's another technology you want to use Console Ninja with.

 ## Get started